20 Practical Travel Tips for Beginners to Help You Travel Like a Pro

 17. Consider Renting a Car

-While public transportation is great in many big cities, renting a car allows you to explore off-the-beaten paths and discover hidden gems at your own pace.
+While public transportation is excellent in many big cities, renting a car allows you to explore off-the-beaten paths and discover hidden gems at your own pace.
 In Tuscany, renting a car was essential for us to explore the countryside, and it turned out to be a cost-effective choice compared to hiring a private guide.

 Weigh the pros and cons of renting a car based on your itinerary and the experiences you want to have.
 Sometimes, the cost and stress of driving on unknown roads is not worth it.

-18. Book Your Transporation in Advance
+18. Book Your Transportation in Advance

 Additionally, you can download Uber, Lyft, or a local taxi app and have it ready to use on your phone.
-This way, you will be prepared when you need to request transportation at certain points throughout your trip.
+This way, you will be prepared when you need to request transportation at specific points throughout your trip.

 19. Always Carry Tissue Paper With You